Skip to content

 someModule: {

-// Add dependencies/entrypoint if you need to.
+// Add dependencies/entrypoint if you need to (see below)

 }